 FAWN, FREEZE, FIGHT, FLEE - How I Escaped That Rape Threat

 If the title didn’t warn you how ugly things have been around here these few weeks, I can’t get much more explicit.
-Yet we're about to--get explicit.
+Yet we're about to--get explicit, that is.

 JERRY-RIGGING - Building My First Set of Armor

 BUILDING ARMOR - The Hard Way

 THE DAMSEL - Predators, Instincts, “Nice Girls” & Neurodivergence

 “YOU OWE ME” - Sexual Coercion, Expectation & Assault

 "You are in the ON position.
 You are an animal.
 You are a terminator.
 You are seeing—de-de-de-de-de— every single detail and acting on it.
 And that’s probably why she knew she was going to be okay.
 She knew.
 It’s a different feeling from, 'I was feeling queasy, I was going to vomit, I was gonna throw up, I was dizzy, I couldn’t see straight.'
 Some people have that kind of feeling at times.
 But she received The Gift.
 And the Gift said, 'Do exactly what I tell you.
 Don’t argue with me and you’ll be fine.'”

 ~Gavin DeBecker, security specialist and author of The Gift of Fear: Survival Signs that Protect Us From Violence

 …After a few more tries to shut this down amidst a clashing, colliding war of brain static and panicked arguing in my head, I let Satyr coerce me into not making him sleep on the couch.
 Nice Girl Damsel that I am, I also get myself trapped against the wall with him blocking the way to the only exit in the room.
 No surprise, he comes onto me.
 He doesn’t take no for an answer.
 I throw out every deflection tactic I can think of.